 Confirm card tier, wallet asset, supported network, and conversion preview.

-Send a small amount, wait for balance reflection, and check transaction history.
+Send a small amount, wait for balance reflection, and check card history, Rewards, and Earn separately.

 Risk checks before using Tria

-High cashback can be attractive, but the practical question is whether the tier cost, conversion path, regional availability, and reward eligibility match your actual usage.
+High cashback can be attractive, but the practical question is whether the tier cost, monthly cap, conversion path, regional availability, excluded-transaction list, distribution delay, and reward eligibility match your actual usage.
 Start with a small test transaction, save the app history, and do not assume a promotional rate applies to every purchase.

 What to save before and after using the card